clicon/clixon/doc/FAQ.md

 ## How do I write a CLI translator function?

 The CLI can perform variable translation.
-This is useful if you want to prcess the input, such as hashing, encrypting or in other way translate the input.
+This is useful if you want to process the input, such as hashing, encrypting or in other way translate the input.

 Yang example: